mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 Finally, SageMath can compute the simultaneous solution of linear congruences with different moduli under certain circumstances.
-This is done using the  and is implemented in the :func:`.crt` command.
+This is done using the `Chinese Remainder Theorem <https://en.wikipedia.org/wiki/Chinese_remainder_theorem>`_, and is implemented in the :func:`.crt` command.
 For example, the following computes the smallest nonnegative integer, :math:`x` that is congruent to :math:`3 \bmod 8`, :math:`4 \bmod 9`, and :math:`5 \bmod 25`.   ::